IQSS/dataverse/doc/sphinx-guides/source/api/external-tools.rst

 How External Tools Are Presented to Users
 -----------------------------------------

+An external tool can appear in Dataverse in one of three ways:

-In short, an external tool appears under an "Explore" or "Configure" button either on a dataset landing page or a file landing page.
+- under an "Explore" or "Configure" button either on a dataset landing page
+- under an "Explore" or "Configure" button on a file landing page
+- as an embedded preview on the file landing page

 See also the :ref:`testing-external-tools` section of the Admin Guide for some perspective on how installations of Dataverse will expect to test your tool before announcing it to their users.

 Creating an External Tool Manifest
 ----------------------------------